About the Filipino WWII Congressional Gold Medal

 (b) the term “Secretary” means the Secretary of the Treasury.

-The Veterans Equity Center is hosting drop-in services every second Tuesday of the month from 10:00 am-12:00 pm at the Bayanihan Community Center (1010 Mission Street, SF, CA 94103).
-Bring a copy of the veteran’s military service record.
+If you need in-person assistance, the Veterans Equity Center is hosts drop-in services every second Tuesday of the month from 10:00 am-12:00 pm at the Bayanihan Community Center (1010 Mission Street, SF, CA 94103).
+Bring a completed Congressional Gold Medal application (see document below) and a copy of the veteran’s military service record.

 Filipino World War II Veterans Congressional Gold Medal Application: